-This isn’t Chase’s first foray into the mobile financial services (or MFS) world – Chase is an example of a bank that’s investing considerable effort into growing a mobile wallet ecosystem.
-Chase’s QuickPay enables customers to transfer or receive funds from “anyone, anywhere” using their mobile devices and last year, it launched ChasePay a digital wallet that enables customers to use their phone to pay in restaurants and stores like Starbucks and Best Buy, and make it easier to pay online stores and apps.
+This isn’t Chase’s first foray into the mobile financial services (or MFS) world.
+Chase is a prime example of a bank that’s investing considerable effort into growing a mobile-wallet ecosystem – Chase’s QuickPay enables customers to transfer or receive funds from “anyone, anywhere” using their mobile devices and last year, it launched ChasePay a digital wallet that enables customers to use their phone to pay in restaurants and stores like Starbucks and Best Buy, and make it easier to pay online stores and apps.

 But even though Starbucks has shown us how loyalty payments and commerce go hand in hand, many MFS providers don’t offer loyalty programs because they think their customers don’t need them.
 But new Amdocs-Ovum research reveals the opposite to be true – consumers have such a high appreciation for loyalty programs that, for example, a third of customers actually ranked loyalty rewards (e.g. two for one) higher than interest rate APR and credit-line perks.
 The surveys covered consumers and service providers across nine mature and emerging markets, examining a wide range of issues – from the rewards and features that consumers like best, to service-provider strategies for MFS loyalty programs.